-Walk into any order fulfillment operation, and you’re probably going to see gravity flow rack.
+Walk into any order fulfillment operation, and you will see gravity flow rack.

 The reason is obvious–it’s one of the best ways to pick orders utilizing first-in, first-out principles.
 It used to be that there was one kind of the stuff, the plastic-wheel tracks, but these days the choices are more diverse than ever.
 For the most part, these flow rack types act the same; they decline toward the picker and boxes or totes or even larger components flow toward him.
 They’re restocked from the rear and picked from the front onto a takeaway conveyor line, a cart, workstation, or another step in the process.

-- The most dominant type in recent years has been Span Track and other carton flow tracks.
-It has risen to prominence because it has such versatility and utility.
+The track design has risen to prominence because it has such versatility and utility.
 You can turn any rack bay into flow storage with it.
 Warehouse managers like that because they can use their existing rack and still have pallet storage above the flow storage.
 It’s also durable stuff: full width rollers rather than flow wheel lanes.
 These are still lanes, in essence, but they tend to offer more flexibility than roll tracks.
 They’re more durable, as well, and lots easier to replace in the event of damage.

 I’ve seen them used to hold the typical cartons or totes, but also a variety of other things, including car seats (for an automotive Tier one supplier), larger shipping bins, solid components, finished goods, etc. In general, you can expect your products to stay within a lane system with flow tracks, although it’s easy enough to do some things with larger loads that might cross tracks and be held on multiple tracks at the same time.